thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 04 September 2022
+### Daily Rundown on Monday, 05 September 2022

-- The average temperature today is 22.16˚C;
+- The average temperature today is 23.66˚C;
-- With highs of 23.29˚C and lows of 16.12˚C.
+- With highs of 24.43˚C and lows of 14.86˚C.
-- You can expect light rain for the day.
+- You can expect heavy intensity rain for the day.

 <!-- weather_marker ends -->